antononcube/MathematicaVsR/Projects/QuantileRegressionWorkflows/README.md

        QRMonQuantileRegression[12]⟹
        QRMonPlot;

-Here is a monadic pipeline with R:
+Here is a monadic pipeline in R:

      qrmon <-
        QRMonUnit( dfTemperatureData ) %>%